Shiv716/MarketTrend_AI/README.md

 **MarketTrend AI** is a fintech-grade market analysis and forecasting tool designed to assist consultants in making strategic market expansion and investment decisions.

-Collaborated on a market expansion project for [Blackmont Consulting](https://www.blackmontconsulting.com) with a 5-member team, generating competitor analysis, market insights, and growth forecasts.
+Contributed to a market expansion project for [Blackmont Consulting](https://www.blackmontconsulting.com), collaborating with a 5-member team by developing a market analysis software framework.
+The software supported the team by generating competitor analysis, market insights, and growth forecasts.
 Leveraged Cohere AI for predictive stock forecasting and Yahoo Finance API for real-time data.
 The project enhanced financial analysis and investment strategy development through AI-driven risk assessment and growth predictions.

 ## Features
 1. AI-Driven Growth Forecasting: Provides 6-month & 12-month growth predictions for selected stocks.